Solomon Andrews (inventor)

-Solomon Andrews (February 15, 1806 - October 17, 1872) was a doctor, aviator and dirigible airship inventor.
+Solomon Andrews (February 15, 1806 - October 17, 1872) was an American medical doctor, aviator and dirigible airship inventor.
 Andrews invented an airship called Aereon which received some notice in the 1860s.
 He claimed to sail it as one would a sailboat.
 Mention is made of the movement of pilot and passenger fore and aft in the basket to control attitude.
 He was a medical doctor and three times Mayor of Perth Amboy, New Jersey.
 He served as the health officer of Perth Amboy, New Jersey and supervised the construction of the city's first sewer system.
 He served as the Collector of the Port of New Jersey in Perth Amboy from 1844 to 1845.

 Biography

-Solomon was born on February 15, 1806, in Herkimer, New York to Josiah Bishop Andrews and Mary Bissell.
+Solomon Andrews was born on February 15, 1806, in Herkimer, New York to Josiah Bishop Andrews and Mary Bissell.
 He received his medical degree from Rutgers Medical School in 1827.
-Later, Andrews would go on to marry Harriet Johnson.
-In 1849, Solomon won election and served the Mayor of Perth Amboy, New Jersey for three different, inconsecutive terms.
+Later, Andrews would marry Harriet Johnson.
+In 1849, Andrews won election and served as Mayor of Perth Amboy, New Jersey for three different, inconsecutive terms.
 He was elected again in 1853 and again in 1855.

 Solomon Andrew's daughter, Harriet Cornelia Andrews, married Frederick S. Hilton on June 15, 1858.
 Later in his life in 1863, Solomon's airship, Aereon, would fly for the first time.
 He would also live to see his second one fly too in 1866.
 Solomon Andrews died on October 17, 1872, in Perth Amboy, New Jersey.
 His widow died in 1881.